Dr Marco De Angelis

 - Strathclyde Centre for Doctoral Training in data-driven uncertainty-aware multiphysics simulations

-- De Angelis, Marco (Principal Investigator) Kazashi, Yoshihito (Academic) Ruggeri, Michele (Academic) Bi, Sifeng (Academic) Ochnio, Dawid (Post Grad Student) McIntosh, Angus (Post Grad Student)
+- De Angelis, Marco (Principal Investigator) Ochnio, Dawid (Post Grad Student) McIntosh, Angus (Post Grad Student) Loayza Romero, Karen Estefania (Co-investigator) Kazashi, Yoshihito (Academic) Ruggeri, Michele (Academic) Bi, Sifeng (Academic)

 - StrathDRUMS aims to train the next generation of interdisciplinary uncertainty quantification specialists who can design and analyse state-of-the-art computational techniques and apply them to real-world challenges.
-An important aspect of this CDT is the non-deterministic and data-driven modelling approach, which is crucial to overcome the limitations of classical deterministic approaches.
-A key skill emphasised by StrathDRUMS is the uncertainty quantification, which enables the characterisation, propagation, and quantification of the inevitable uncertainties, providing model predictions over a range of outcomes (distributional, interval, fuzzy, and hybrid) instead of a unique solution with maximum fidelity to a single experiment.
-Providing data-driven uncertainty-aware model predictions allows for a more comprehensive understanding of the system being studied, improving the accuracy of the predictions and enabling the automatic verification of numerical simulations.
+An important aspect of this CDT is the non-deterministic and data-driven angle to modelling, which is crucial to overcome the limitations of classical deterministic approaches.
+StrathDRUMS graduates will develop rigorous uncertainty quantification skills including characterisation, propagation, verification and validation.
+Data-driven uncertainty-aware model responses allow for a more comprehensive understanding of the system being studied, improving the reliability of the predictions and enabling the rigorous verification of numerical simulations.

 - 01-Jan-2023 - 31-Jan-2029